Gianne-Pesana/Gianne-Pesana/README.md

 🐛 CS student @ Ateneo de Davao University
 🧪 I code things for fun (and then debug for character development)
 💻 Java, backend logic, and hardware-ish stuff
-🚫 Frontend? scary. buttons? suspicious.
+🚫 Frontend?
+I'd rather wrestle a null pointer 😅

 this GitHub is my lab — where I try stuff, break stuff, and occasionally surprise myself when it runs on the first try (rare, but magical ✨)